-Understanding the Challenges of AI Adoption
+Understanding the Challenges of AI Adoption in Professional Services

+This case comes from a client I recently worked with.
+She sought help with her blog writing.
 She already had a website, a clear point of view, and strong client feedback.
 The issue was not a lack of ideas.
 Instead, it was about energy and consistency.
-Writing blog posts took time, and starting from a blank page felt heavier each month.
+Writing blog posts took time, and starting from a blank page felt exhausting.

 AI seemed like an obvious solution.
 However, early in our conversation, she stopped me.